It is important to understand what your out of pocket expenses will be when you buy any kind of medical insurance.

 Generally, there is no concept of copay in short term international health insurance plans.
 Copay is a fixed amount (such as $25 or $40) that you would pay for each visit to a medical facility or a physician.

-- Atlas America Insurance: For US urgent care visits, there is $50 copay and the deductible is waived.
+- For US urgent care visits, in few plans, there is a copay (such as $15, $25, $30 etc.) and the deductible is waived.
 If you choose a $0 deductible, then there is no copay.

 - Some of the student insurance plans have a $5 copay for visits to the Student Health Center.